Understanding Life Insurance

 If you stop smoking after taking out life insurance for smokers, the good news is that your premiums will likely go down.
 You normally need to have consumed no tobacco or nicotine products for at least 12 months.
 That includes nicotine patches, vaping and other methods designed to help you quit tobacco.

 Your insurer may ask for evidence that you have stopped smoking.
-They might ask your GP to provide a report on your general health.
-This could include doing things like a chest x-ray to assess your general wellbeing.
+They might ask your GP to provide a report on your general health or ask you to take a test.

 Vitality life insurance

-1 Source: Adult smoking habits in the UK, Office for National Statistics
+1 Source: Adult smoking habits in the UK, Office for National Statistics, 2022

 Relevant guides and articles